margaritcatalin/product-comparison/README.md

 3. Run a Catalog Sync.

-## How to add another attributes to product comparison page.
+## Configure the product comparison page.

-To add a new attribute to the product comparison page you need to write an impex file with the next configuration:
+To add a new attribute to the product comparison page, you need to write an impex file with the following configuration:
-- name : This attribute represent the attribute unique descriptor ( ex: code, name, unit, s.a.m.d).
+- name : The product attribute backend identifier (for example, code, name, unit, and so on).
-- fieldValueProvider : This attribute is used to take the value for the attribute.
-This can be done just implementing the ```ProductComparisonFieldValueProvider``` interface (Example: ```DefaultVariantCategoryFieldValueProvider```).
-For the any text attribute it can be blank.
+- fieldValueProvider : This attribute is used to retrive the value for the product attribute.
+A value provider needs to implement the ```ProductComparisonFieldValueProvider``` interface (for example, ```DefaultVariantCategoryFieldValueProvider```).
+The fieldValueProvider can be left blank if the product attribut is a text.
 - fieldNameProvider : This attribute is used to change the displayed attribute name.
-This can be done just implementing the ```ProductComparisonFieldLabelProvider``` interface (Example: ```DefaultVariantCategoryFieldLabelProvider```).
-If this attribute is black it will use the backoffice label.
+A feld label provider needs to implement the ```ProductComparisonFieldLabelProvider``` interface (for example, ```DefaultVariantCategoryFieldLabelProvider```).
+If the attribute is blank, the backoffice label will be used.

-Example:
+An example for product comparison configuration:
 ```
 INSERT_UPDATE ProductComparisonProperty; name  ; fieldValueProvider                ; fieldNameProvider                ;
                                        ; name  ;                                   ;                                  ;